mddilshadamirAI/mddilshadamirAI.github.io/README.md

 ## MD DILSHAD AMIR | AI ENGINEER
+I am an AI Engineer based in Makhdumpur, Bihar
 Welcome to the central hub of my digital presence.
 This repository hosts my professional portfolio, built to showcase my transition from a student to a full-stack developer and future SaaS founder based in Bengaluru.
 ## 🚀 About Me